COLLEGE OF APPLIED & NATURAL SCIENCES

 The Louisiana Tech Student Council on Family Relations (LTSCFR) was founded in 2001 as an affiliate of the National Council on Family Relations.
-LTSCFR strives to offer students in Family and Child Studies opportunities for professional growth through scholarship, professional socialization, and opportunities for service.
+LTSCFR strives to offer students in Human Development and Family Science opportunities for professional growth through scholarship, professional socialization, and opportunities for service.
 Each year the organization helps to sponsor students’ attendance at professional meetings.
-LTSCFR strives to provide opportunities for students to learn about professions for Family and Child Studies majors.
+LTSCFR strives to provide opportunities for students to learn about professions for Human Development and Family Science majors.

 Student Louisiana Early Childhood Association (SLAECA)